U.N.'s Guterres says common ground elusive in Cyprus talks | Law-Order

 U.N.'s Guterres says common ground elusive in Cyprus talks

-The United Nations said on Thursday there was not enough common ground to resume negotiations on Cyprus, after a three-day summit attempting to break a four-year impasse in peace negotiations.
-Diplomats had been trying to make headway to end a decades-old conflict between rival Greek and Turkish Cypriots which destabilises the eastern Mediterranean and is a key source of tension between NATO allies Greece and Turkey.
+The United Nations failed on Thursday to bridge disagreements over restarting peace talks on ethnically-split Cyprus, with the rival sides standing their ground in a conflict that spans half a century.
+Diplomats had been trying to break a jogjam in talks between rival Greek and Turkish Cypriots, which collapsed in acrimony in 2017.
+Cyprus's split is a constant source of tension between NATO allies Greece and Turkey, and has taken on sharper focus since the discovery of natural gas in the region.

 Guterres said the United Nations would make a fresh attempt in "probably two or three months".
 "Unfortunately today we are not able to reach the agreements that we would wish to reach, but we are not going to give up," he said.